 Shivakumar received a bachelor's degree in economics from the University of Madras, India, a master's degree in financial mathematics from the University of Chicago, and a PhD in economics from Indiana University.

-Shivakumar is an avid cricket and golf enthusiast and enjoys reading and traveling.
+Shivakumar is an avid crossfit and golf enthusiast, and enjoys reading and traveling.